-As discussed above, thin-film solar panels are very different than the more commonly seen silicon solar panels.
+As discussed above, thin-film solar panels differ greatly from the more commonly seen silicon solar panels.

 What do you think sets them apart?
 Are they better than their silicone counterparts?
 Well, both types of panels have their own set of pros and cons.

-Which one should you go for then?
-Have a look at the differences between the two to determine the right solar panel system for your property.
+Which one should you go for, then?
+Look at the differences to determine your property’s right solar panel system.

 Silicon solar panels have been around for decades.
-These panels are a trusted name in homes and are widely used in commercial settings as well.
+These panels are trusted in homes and widely used in commercial settings.

 Contrarily, thin-film solar panels are not as popular.
 These models have just recently been introduced on a commercial scale.
 People are trying to get used to them and assess their performance.

-One of the most significant advantages of silicon solar panels is their high efficiency rate.
-These solar panels have an efficiency rate of 12-24.4%, meaning that they convert more solar energy into electrical energy and are very reliable.
+One of the most significant advantages of silicon solar panels is their high-efficiency rate.
+These solar panels have an efficiency rate of 12-24.4%, meaning they convert more solar energy into electrical energy and are very reliable.

 On the other hand, thin-film solar panels are not as efficient.
 Although their absorption coefficient is higher than that of a silicon solar panel, the efficiency factor is not very high.